-In this article, you'll going to learn the Metal Forming Process.
-After reading of this article you will able to find the answer of Types of Forming Processes, Advantages and Disadvantages of this process and lastly the application of Metal Forming Process.
-So let's get started with the Definition.
+In this article, you’ll be going to learn the Metal Forming Process.
+After reading this article you will able to find the answer to Types of Forming Processes, the Advantages and Disadvantages of this process and lastly the application of the Metal Forming Process.
+So let’s get started with the Definition.

 What is Forming Process?

 Forming Process also known as Metal Forming is a large set of manufacturing process by which a raw material converted into a product.
 In this process, we apply stresses like tension, compression, shear, etc. to deformed the raw material.
 The example of forming processes are sheet metal manufacturing, forging, rolling, extrusion, wire drawing, thread rolling, rotary swinging, and so on.